salesforcecli/plugin-api/messages/rest.md

 # flags.body.summary

 File or content for the body of the HTTP request.
 Specify "-" to read from standard input or "" for an empty body.
 If passing a file, prefix the filename with '@'.

+# flags.no-auth.summary

+Skip the "Authentication" header.